reinhart1010/nix/docs/en/common/id3tag.md

 ---
 # id3tag

-Tool for reading, writing, and manipulating ID3v1 and ID3v2 tags of MP3 files.
+Read, write, and manipulate ID3v1 and ID3v2 tags of MP3 files.
 More information: <https://manned.org/id3tag>.

 - Set artist and song title tag of an MP3 file: